cfh294/RandomTools/README.md

 ## toggleGrails
-Shell script that allows the user to quickly toggle from their current grails version to the one they want.
+Shell script that allows the user to quickly toggle from their current grails version to the one they want on Unix systems.
 I created this because I'm working on two projects simultaneously that are using two different versions of grails.

 ### Pre-use
-Assuming your [$GRAILS_HOME environment variable is set up correctly](https://stackoverflow.com/questions/7413061/setting-environment-variables), you need to have a symbolic link also set up for this tool to work.
+Assuming your GRAILS_HOME environment variable is set to /usr/local/grails, you need to have a symbolic link also set up for this tool to work.
 Example of how to do this:
 ```shell
 # cd into wherever grails is installed, likely /usr/local or /usr/share